cbmi-uthsc/feverPrediction/README.md

 </ul>
 <li><b>Preprocessing.py</b></li>
 <ul>
-The script takes vital data of pataients and saves the features extracted from the data.
+The script takes normalized vital data and saves the features extracted from the data.
 </ul>
 <li><b>Models.py</b></li>
 <ul>
-The script takes the data created by Preprocessing.py and feed it to different models, so that we can compare differerent models on the basis of F1 score and AUROC score models are getting.
+The script takes the data created by Preprocessing.py and feed it to different models, so that we can build and compare differerent models on the basis of F1 score and AUROC score.
 </ul>

 </ul>